 Charity jobs come in all shapes and sizes but the one thing they have in common is that they all work towards a good cause.
 You can work front-of-house in a hands-on role or behind the scenes.
-If travelling is your thing you can see the world or if you prefer home ground you can stay put.
-There are careers to suit all aspirations.
+If travelling is your thing you can see the world, or if you prefer home ground you can stay put.
+There are charity careers to suit all aspirations.

 As an advice worker, you'll provide free, impartial, confidential advice and information to clients on a range of issues.

 Advice is generally provided face-to-face or by telephone, email and web-chat services.
 You could be based in community centres, doctors' surgeries or courts and prisons, as well as in dedicated advice or call centres.

 There are no formal degree requirements, although many people do possess a degree and postgraduate or professional qualifications.

 Starting salaries for advice workers are between £16,000 and £23,000.

 Gain an in-depth insight into the role of an advice worker.